Remna0w0/SmashTracker/README.md

 * **Note Taking:** Every character has their own notes section, where you can type and save anything you want.

 > All information is stored in a single local database file, created the first time the app is launched. **Be sure to take caution when working with this file.
 Deleting it will erase all history.**

+## Setup

+Download the zip folder from the release and run the exe.